What is a RAP?

 2010 – The Sugar Island Monitoring Work Group released the last of three reports that confirmed episodes of floating solids and bacteria (E. coli) were due to natural causes and stormwater outfalls on both sides of the river.

-➢ Develop a sediment management strategy for priority areas in the St. Marys River as identified in the Stage 2 Report.
+➢ Develop a sediment management strategy for priority areas in the St. Marys River.

 ➢ Develop and implement a monitoring plan to track the remaining environmental issues in the St. Marys River.